UCLHp/QAplans/README.md

 **_planGenerator.py** - the primary programme - calls the other modules to build a custom plan.

-**.outputPlans.py** - specilised version of `_planGenerator.py` that will generate energy layer plans for doing output measurements.

 **planDefine.py** - collects the information used to define the list of spots to be generated.

 - **_planType_** - gets the user to define the type of plan to create